pg9182/ip2x/README.md

 Module ip2x is an idiomatic, efficient, and robust library and command-line tool for querying [IP2Location](https://www.ip2location.com/) databases.

-Compared to [`github.com/ip2location/ip2location-go/v9`](https://github.com/ip2location/ip2location-go) and  [`github.com/ip2location/ip2proxy-go/v3`](https://github.com/ip2location/ip2proxy-go), this library:
+Compared to [`github.com/ip2location/ip2location-go/v9`](https://github.com/ip2location/ip2location-go) and  [`github.com/ip2location/ip2proxy-go/v4`](https://github.com/ip2location/ip2proxy-go), this library:

 - Supports Go 1.18+.
 - Supports querying using Go 1.18's new [`net/netip.Addr`](https://pkg.go.dev/net/netip) type, which is much more efficient than parsing the IP from a string every time.
 - Uses native integer types instead of `big.Int`, which is also much more efficient.
-- Is about 11x faster than this library when querying a single field, and 2x faster for all fields, while making a fraction of the number of allocations (2 for init, 1 for each lookup, plus 1 for each typed field get, or 2 for an untyped one).
+- Is about 3x faster with significantly fewer allocations (2 for init, 1 for each lookup, plus 1 for each typed field get, or 2 for an untyped one).
 - Has comprehensive built-in [documentation](https://pkg.go.dev/github.com/pg9182/ip2x), including automatically-generated information about which fields are available in different product types.
 - Supports querying information about the database itself, for example, whether it supports IPv6, and which fields are available.
 - Has a more fluent and flexible API (e.g., `record.Get(ip2x.Latitude)`, `record.GetString(ip2x.Latitude)`, `record.GetFloat(ip2x.Latitude)`)